 This course is designed specifically to provide students with an in-depth study and understanding of the mathematical and physical concepts of chemistry through lecture, hands-on laboratory experiments and demonstrations.
 It is aimed at those students who desire to pursue science and/or math careers in college.
 The emphasis will be to provide students with a background enabling them to be competitive with their college science peers.
-A fee is charged to cover lab expenses.

-461 ACTIVE BIOLOGY Elective: 1 credit
+461 ACTIVE BIOLOGY